 |Welcome to palustrine paradise.
 Pack Forest, WA, USA|

 About MeI am an applied ecologist working at the intersections of plant and forest ecology, hydrology, and fluvial geomorphology.
-I work to understand how floodplain and riparian forests and wetlands respond to changes in hydrology, disturbance, and environmental stress.
-I use this information to design and evaluate ecosystem restoration and conservation strategies.
+I look to understand how floodplain and riparian forests and wetlands respond to changes in hydrology, disturbance, and environmental stress.
+I primarily do this to design and evaluate ecosystem restoration and conservation strategies.

 View Nate Hough-Snee's ecological research and restoration in a larger map